-I can either buy one pound of grass-fed ground beef, or three of conventional, I can buy a head of organic broccoli, or a 3 pound package from the freezer isle.
+I can either buy one pound of grass-fed ground beef, or three of conventional, I can buy a head of organic broccoli or a 3 pound package from the freezer aisle.
 And don’t even get me started on raw cheese.
 I’d blow half my weekly budget on a pound and a half.

 From my point of view, it seems like common sense.
 I will not go into debt over food.
 The end.